 Counseling & Health Services Related to COVID-19

-We will use this page to keep Davidson students updated on the Center for Student Health and Well-Being operations as we continue to respond to the COVID-19 concerns.
+We will use this page to keep Davidson students updated on the Center for Student Health and Well-Being operations as we continue to operate during the COVID-19 pandemic.

 Center for Health and Well-Being Operations Update

 Health services, counseling services, and nutrition services will be operating under a hybrid service model for the Fall 2020 semester.